Request a Program

 The Brandeis Counseling Center (BCC) offers a variety of mental health-focused programming for the campus community.
 Through workshops, trainings and supportive attendance at interdepartmental events, we partner with students, staff and faculty to heighten awareness of mental health and emotional wellness.

-Below are our most frequently requested trainings.
+BCC offers the below evidence-based training programs.
 If you're looking for something more tailored, the BCC is happy to work with you to modify or create a custom workshop, training or presentation based on your needs.

 Expand All